Homesteading keeps you busy & there are many seasonal tasks.

 - Keep mulching maincrop potatoes with soil or straw.
 Harvest early potatoes.

 - Harvest lots and lots of veggies.
-Preserve the extra harvests or share them with friends, family members or neighbours.
+Preserve the extra harvests or share them with friends, family members or neighbors.

-- Any crops that are ready to harvest mid-season direct seed the fast growing crops for a bumper crop.
+Any crops that are ready to harvest mid-season I plant fast growing fall crops.

-- Sow the rest of the fall root crops.
+- Sow the rest of the fall root vegetables.